-- Three interprofessional education (IPE) activities with IPE being defined as when a student learns about, with and from another student from a different discipline. - Within two weeks of participating in an IPE activity, students are to complete and upload a reflection in the Canvas PT Community. - One Inclusive Excellence (IE) activity with an IE activity being one where the student engages with patients/clients from under-represented and/or underserved populations; with a level of impact that will influence the DPT student's future work as a physical therapist. - Within two weeks of participating in an IE activity, students are to complete and upload a reflection in the Canvas PT Community.
+- Three interprofessional education (IPE) activities with IPE being defined as when a student learns about, with and from other student(s) from a different discipline. - Within two weeks of participating in an IPE activity, students are to complete and upload a reflection in the Canvas PT Community. - Advanced Practice: Elevating Person-Centered Care (AP) activities occur when the student engages with patients/clients outside of required student experiences on campus and/or in clinic.
+As a part of this program requirement, students will volunteer their time to engage in one AP activity such as participating in community events, attending formalized webinars/lectures, and/or developing projects that connect our community with resources.
+These patient/community experiences will ultimately influence students' future practice as a physical therapist.
+In the end, students' intentional volunteerism will elevate their skills in person-centered care.
+Within two weeks of participating in an AP activity, students are to complete and upload a reflection in the Canvas PT Community.